trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 ## Overview

 {% callout %}
-Since TRB 2.1, we use [BPMN](http://www.bpmn.org/) lingo and concepts for describing processes and activities.
+Since TRB 2.1, we use [BPMN](http://www.bpmn.org/) lingo and concepts for describing workflows and processes.
 {% endcallout %}

 An activity is a workflow that contains one or several tasks.
-It is the main concept to organize workflows in Trailblazer.
+It is the main concept to organize control flow in Trailblazer.

 The following diagram illustrates an exemplary workflow where a user writes and publishes a blog post.